-- A. Prior to the beginning of the school year, the administration of each school will develop school procedures to deal with control and discipline of students. - B. It is the responsibility of each professional staff member to implement such procedures so as to provide an atmosphere for learning to take place.
+- A. Prior to the beginning of the school year, the administration of each school will develop school procedures to deal with control and discipline of students. - B. It is the responsibility of each professional staff member to implement such procedures so as to provide an atmosphere for learning to take place. - C. It is recognized that, in developing responsible student conduct, the positive disciplinary techniques of example, counseling and guidance should take place over punitive disciplinary measures. - D. Section 3319.41 of the Ohio Revised Code states that a professional staff member or administrator may use such force as is reasonable and necessary to quell a disturbance threatening physical injury to others, to obtain possession of weapons or other dangerous objects upon the person or within the control of the pupils, for the purpose of self-defense, or for the protection of persons or property. - E. All cases of physical threat, violence, or harassment of members of the staff will be reported immediately to the principal or direct supervisor.
+The principal or direct supervisor shall investigate the report and will respond accordingly based upon information gathered from the investigation. - · At the staff member's discretion, the principal will notify the police. - The involved staff member will complete an assault report and provide a copy to the principal. - The principal will forward the report to the Superintendent - · Any staff member who is assaulted will at their discretion be excused to seek a medical evaluation of the injuries. - The Board will cover expenses not covered by the employee's insurance and/or the Ohio Workers Compensation Program.

-- C. It is recognized that, in developing responsible student conduct, the positive disciplinary techniques of example, counseling and guidance should take place over punitive disciplinary measures. - D. Section 3319.41 of the Ohio Revised Code states that a professional staff member or administrator may use such force as is reasonable and necessary to quell a disturbance threatening physical injury to others, to obtain possession of weapons or other dangerous objects upon the person or within the control of the pupils, for the purpose of self-defense, or for the protection of persons or property. - E. All cases of physical threat or violence to members of the staff will be reported immediately to the principal. - · At the staff member's discretion, the principal will notify the police. - The involved staff member will complete an assault report and provide a copy to the principal. - The principal will forward the report to the Superintendent - · Any staff member who is assaulted will at their discretion be excused to seek a medical evaluation of the injuries. - The Board will cover expenses not covered by the employee's insurance and/or the Ohio Workers Compensation Program. - · If the physician's evaluation of the injury or injuries resulting from the assault warrants additional time off for the staff member, such time will be governed by the assault leave policy. - F. Any student physically or verbally threatening or harassing a staff member will be removed from the class and parents will be notified.
-At the staff member's discretion, a meeting with parents will be requested.
-Attendance by the staff member will be at their discretion. - G. The policy of the Board regarding suspensions, expulsions and emergency removals will be applicable to the removal, suspension, or expulsion of students. - H. Neither the Board nor the Association shall discriminate on the basis of race, creed, religion, color, national origin, age, sex, and marital status and/or sexual orientation with respect to any employee, student or community member.
+- If the physician's evaluation of the injury or injuries resulting from the assault warrants additional time off for the staff member, such time will be governed by the assault leave policy. - F. Any student physically or verbally threatening or harassing a staff member will be removed from the class and parents will be notified.
+At the staff member's discretion, a meeting with parents and administrator will be requested.
+Attendance by the staff member will be at their discretion.
+The staff member may request a meeting with his/her administrator and/or a pupil services department representative to discuss the concerns and collaboratively problem-solve solutions, such as a behavior plan, a crisis plan, or additional training and support. - G. The policy of the Board regarding suspensions, expulsions and emergency removals will be applicable to the removal, suspension, or expulsion of students. - H. Neither the Board nor the Association shall discriminate on the basis of race, creed, religion, color, national origin, age, sex, and marital status and/or sexual orientation with respect to any employee, student or community member.
 Neither the Board nor the Association condones harassment for any reason, and both agree to act together to prevent its occurrence.
 All allegations of harassment shall be reported to the appropriate building administrator or Central Office administrator.
-The Board shall investigate complaints in a timely manner.
+The Board shall investigate complaints in a timely manner. - I. Members are not required to tolerate vulgarity, profanity, or threatening or aggressive conduct from any adult while performing the employee's duties.
+Members are empowered to end a meeting or phone call or cease communicating temporarily with an individual who engages in this conduct.
+A member who is subjected to this conduct shall report it to the building principal or direct supervisor for further action.